akuttruff/tweetstream_util/README.md

         config.auth_method        = :oauth
     end

-Replace each constant with your keys, written as strings.
+Replace each constant with your own application keys, written as strings.

 From the command line:
 ====================